 Basics of Electricity

-One form is static electricity, which is the presence of either positive (+) or negative (−) electric charges in or on an object, usually a nonconducting material.
+There are three major types of electricity.
+One type is static electricity, which is the presence of either positive (+) or negative (−) electric charges in or on an object, usually a nonconducting material.

 The second form of electricity is the flow or movement of free electrons through a conducting material, such as a metal wire, toward an area of positive electric charges.
 This current of electrons can be in one direction or direct current (DC) electricity, or it can alternate back and forth as alternating current (AC) electricity.